Positive rapid test?

 - NR (not reusable) or R (reusable) marking,

-- A four-digit identification number provides information about which test centre monitors the quality of the FFP2 masks.
-In the NANDO database, you can use the identification number to display the corresponding test centre,
+- A four-digit identification number provides information about which testing body monitors the quality of FFP2 masks.
+In the NANDO database, you can use the identification number to display the corresponding test center,

 - Instructions for use in German.